kincl/blog/content/posts/scusa-disk-image.md

 ### Step 2: Make R/O SquashFS Volume

-We can then make our squashfs volume.
+We can then make our SquashFS volume.
 For development we set ` -Xcompression-level 1`  because it significantly speeds up the process but for the production image, omitting this argument does the default of highest compression level for gzip.